 - Recreational use of horses or pack stock is not permitted.

 - A Special Recreation Permit is required in addition to the recreation permit, for all commercial uses such as outfitters or organized group guided trips where there is a fee charged.

 Application Fee: A non-refundable $9.00 lottery fee is required for each lottery application.

 Recreation Fee: If selected in the lottery, a recreation fee of $7.00 per person or dog is required.
 Everyone, regardless of age, must be included in the permit.
 This includes infants that are not walking.
 Payment of recreation fees is only required if a permit is awarded through the lottery.

 Cancellation Policy: All fees are non-refundable.
 If a permit is cancelled, it does not return to the pool.

-Change Policy: There will be no change or modification allowed to permit dates, applicant name, alternate permit holders and group size following the application process.
-The only way to modify these details is to cancel the first application and submit a new one, which will require an additional payment of the $9.00 application fee.
+Change Policy: There will be no change or modification allowed to permit dates, applicant name, alternate permit holders, and group size after a permit has been awarded.

-If the primary permit holder cannot make the trip on the permit date, the permit can only be used by the alternate permit holders listed on the application.
+If the primary permit holder cannot make the trip, the permit can only be used by an alternate permit holder, who accepted the email invite and is listed on the permit.
 If a primary or alternate permit holder is not present, the permit is invalid.

 345 East Riverside Drive St. George UT 84790